fpiette/OverbyteICS/ReadMe8.txt

 and Mac OS-X projects.
 Note that latest C++ Builder version supported is XE3 (lack of spare time, sorry).

-ICS V9 is in early development and is planned to support Android.
+ICS V9 is in early development and is planned to support Android and Linux Server.
 There are no current plans for ICS for iOS.

 Version Control repository: